Running isn’t just about running.

-To be a well-rounded athlete and truly excel as a runner, we need to include many other components into our training schedule, such as adequate rest, healthy nutrition, physical therapy; the list goes on and on.
+To be well-rounded athletes and excel as runners, we must take the time to include other components into our training schedule, such as adequate rest, healthy nutrition, strength training, etc.

-No matter what type of run you tackle on any given day, going out on an empty stomach isn’t going to enhance your performance but more likely hinder it.
+No matter what type of run you tackle on any given day, going out on an empty stomach doesn’t enhance your performance but is more likely to hinder it.
+Especially if you are gearing up for a high-intensity workout, or preparing for race day!

-You want to feel full of energy and ready to enjoy a great session.
+You want to feel energized and ready to enjoy a great session.
 You can’t possibly do that with hunger pains and low energy from your 8-hour fast while sleeping.

 - A banana